OpenMS/pyopenms-docs/docs/source/algorithms.rst

     There are 90 spectra after merging.

-As predicated, the number of scans decreased after merged MS spectra.
+As predicated, the number of scans decreased after merging MS spectra.
 The modified data structure can be stored on disk:

 .. code-block:: python